gmc-code/PC-Python/docs/python/variables_scope.rst

 Scope
 --------------

-| Scope is an 'block of code' in which a variable is defined, can be accessed and written to.
+| Scope is a section of code in which a variable is defined, can be accessed and written to.
 | There are two types of variables: global and local.
 | By default, all variables defined within a function are local - they cannot be accessed outside of the function.
 | Since the scope within the function is different from the global one,